Edward Bates: Career

 Bates became a prominent member of the Whig Party during the 1840s, where his political philosophy closely resembled that of Henry Clay.
 While a slaveholder, during this time Bates became interested in the freedom suit of Polly Berry, an enslaved woman who in 1843 gained her freedom decades after having been held illegally for several months in the free state of Illinois.
 After she gained her freedom, Berry enlisted Bates's support as her attorney in the separate freedom suit she filed for her daughter Lucy Ann Berry, then about age 14.
 According to the principle of partus sequitur ventrem, since the mother had been proved a free woman at the time of her daughter's birth, the court ruled that Lucy was also legally free.
 During this time, Orion Clemens, brother of Mark Twain, studied law under Bates.

 While Bates is considered by some modern scholars as "generally unsympathetic to the cause of African American freedom," he emancipated all of his slaves and had paid for his last former slave's passage to Liberia by 1851.

 In 1850, President Millard Fillmore asked Bates to serve as U.S. Secretary of War, but he declined.
 Charles Magill Conrad accepted the position.
-At the Whig National Convention in 1852, Bates was considered for nomination as vice-president on the party ticket, and he led on the first ballot before losing on the second ballot to William Alexander Graham.
+At the Whig National Convention in 1852, Bates was considered for nomination as vice president on the party ticket, and he led on the first ballot before losing on the second ballot to William Alexander Graham.
 After the breakup of the Whig Party in the 1850s, Bates briefly joined the Know-Nothing Party but then joined the Republican Party.
-He was one of the four main candidates for the party's 1860 presidential nomination.
-Bates initially received support from Horace Greeley, who later switched to support Abraham Lincoln.
-The next year, after winning the election, Lincoln appointed Bates United States Attorney General, an office Bates held from 1861 until 1864.
-Bates was the first Cabinet member to be appointed from a state or territory west of the Mississippi River.